raspberrypilearning/robot-antenna/en/step_5.md

 + Now add another ```set gpio```{.blockmoreblocks} block, but this time ask it to set GPIO pin 17 to low.

 - Test your program by pressing the space key.
-You should see the LED blink on then off, and your robot should beep.
+You should see the LED turn on for a second then turn off, and your robot should beep.